Daryll05351/portfolio/README.md

 In my free time, I enjoy exploring new data analysis tools and techniques, and looking for real-world business problem that could be solve using existing data.
 Adaptability and effective communication makes me a good team player in all kinds of role.

 > [!NOTE]
-> This is a repository to showcase skills, share relevant projects in Data Analytics / Data Science related topics.
+> This is a repository to showcase relevant skills and projects in Data Analytics / Data Science related topics.

 ## Table of Contents